 Companies that have a high liquidity ratio show the ability to meet their short-term obligations with their current assets (Athia Zainun Faqiha, 2023).
-Companies with high liquidity values provide a positive signal as explained on signaling theory that the company is in good health in terms of its ability to pay off its obligations (Hikmawati, 2022).
+Focus on technologies that enable MCS to be implemented in smart cities, such as task management, data collection, incentive systems, monitoring, and cost-saving tools.
+(Wildan et al., 2023) Companies with high liquidity values provide a positive signal as explained on signaling theory that the company is in good health in terms of its ability to pay off its obligations (Hikmawati, 2022).
+Human Activity Recognition has been researched for the past few years.
+(Victoria, et al., 2022).
 Thus, a high level of liquidity can reduce the level of possibility of corporate financial distress (Sutra and Mais, 2019).
 Research by Adielyani & Pangestuti (2023) proves that liquidity negatively affect financial distress.
 That result is in line with the result of G. W. Putri & Aminah (2019) research.
 Therefore, the hypothesis proposed in this study is :